 - Attach a transcript of your grades across the university, if possible;

-- When you email your professor, try to include the email as a ‘Reply’ to a previous email chain you’ve had with them.
+- When you contact your professor via email, try to include the email as a ‘Reply’ to a previous email chain you’ve had with them.
 This will enable them to scroll down and see what previous communication you’ve had together.
 You’ll help to jog their memory a little.

-- Provide a personal anecdote from the classes, such as: “I wanted to get your letter of recommendation because I found your classes the most beneficial for me.
+- Make sure you provide a personal anecdote from the classes, such as: “I wanted to get your letter of recommendation because I found your classes the most beneficial for me.
 I felt I contributed well to those classes and the class where we played the quiz about [something] / watched the videos about [something] was a lot of fun.”
 This will help them write about how you were engaged with the content in the classes.

-5. Should I send an Email or Ask in Person?
+4. Should I Email or Ask in Person?

 Personally, I like a student to do both if possible.